-There is a national strategy for capacity development in the field of heritage conservation, protection, presentation and management that is effectively implemented.
+There is a national strategy for capacity development in the field of heritage conservation, protection, presentation and management but there are some deficiencies in implementation.

+9.5 - Comments: Please provide any additional comments, conclusions and/or recommendations related to Capacity Development (Questions 9.1 to 9.4).

+At the State Party level, there is a need for the Ministry of Education, Heritage and Arts, Ministry of Civil Service, Ministry of Foreign Affairs and relevant universities to coordinate to provide scholarships, courses and training (short and long term) in the area of culture & heritage management in Fiji.
+Also, request that World Heritage Centre can provide the Asia Pacific Regions especially (SIDS) Scholarships in World Heritage Sites and Heritage Management for its officials.

+10. Policy and Resourcing of World Heritage Properties

+10.1 - If there are principal pieces of legislation specific to the protection, conservation, presentation and management of World Heritage not listed in 5.1 (which focuses on policy general to all heritage), please list them here.

+Historical Port Town of Levuka / 2013 / Culture / National /

-- 9.5 Comments: Please provide any additional comments, conclusions and/or recommendations related to Capacity Development (Questions 9.1 to 9.4). - 10.
-Policy and Resourcing of World Heritage Properties - 10.1 If there are principal pieces of legislation specific to the protection, conservation, presentation and management of World Heritage not listed in 5.1 (which focuses on policy general to all heritage), please list them here. - 10.2 Please describe briefly how legislation and/or regulations at other levels contribute to the identification, conservation and protection of the State's Party cultural and natural heritage.
-Please provide web links for the legislation listed above. - 10.3 Are the services provided by agencies/institutions adequate for the protection, conservation, presentation and management of World Heritage properties in your country?
+10.2 - Please describe briefly how legislation and/or regulations at other levels contribute to the identification, conservation and protection of the State's Party cultural and natural heritage.
+Please provide web links for the legislation listed above.

+The Fiji Heritage Decree 2013 ensure that the World Heritage Site is protected and conserved.
+The National Trust Act and the POAPI Act also support the protection of cultural and natural heritages in Fiji.
+The Levuka Town Council and the Local Government & Town County Plan Act are also a supporting laws that helps in governing the Historic Port Town of Levuka.

+10.3 - Are the services provided by agencies/institutions adequate for the protection, conservation, presentation and management of World Heritage properties in your country?

-There is some capacity to protect, conserve, present and manage World Heritage properties but significant deficiencies remain.
+There is some capacity to protect, conserve, present and manage World Heritage properties but some deficiencies remain.